gnulib/demo-adk-app/README.md

 <summary>Test frontend setup locally</summary>

 1. _Once backend looks good, start frontend to interact with local agent service:_

 ```bash
 (cd frontend; npm run start)
 ```
+> _(above command uses `REACT_APP_BACKEND_URL` from `frontend/.env` file, and assumption is that local backend is running and listening on the same port mentioned in that variable.
+If port is different then modify the entry in `frontend/.env` file accordingly)_

 1. _(make sure that you have test user created as mentioned in project setup above)_